backdrop-contrib/prod_check/README.txt

 the check and the status.
 In the Drupal version of the status page, you have an extra line explaining more about the curent status of a specific check.

+You can easily make your site 'production ready' by using the following command:

+  $ drush prod-check-prodmode

+or its alias:

+  $ drush pchk-pmode

+This will fix most of the problems reported in the status page.
+You can have some extra control on the process by adding the --config option:

+  $ drush pchk-pmode --config

+This will ask for some input before setting up the site.

 For Production monitor, these commands are available:

   $ drush prod-monitor [id]